No fatalities reported in Iowa as officials plan to demolish partially collapsed building

 Reports of bricks falling from the building earlier this week were part of that work and the building’s owner had a permit for the project, Oswald said.

-“The tenants told us the building was going to collapse,” said Jennifer Smith, co-owner of Fourth Street Nutrition, which moved into the building this winter.
+“The tenants told us the building was going to collapse,” Jennifer Smith, co-owner of Fourth Street Nutrition, which moved into the building this winter, told the Quad-City Times.

 “It sounds bad, but we have been calling the city and giving complaints since December.
 Our bathroom caved in December,” she said.